1980s in video games: Rise of computer gaming

-The brunt of the crash was felt mainly across the home console market.
+The brunt of the crash was felt mainly across the home console market, localized within the United States.
 Home computer gaming continued to thrive in this time period, especially with lower-cost machines such as the Commodore 64, ZX Spectrum and IBM Personal Computer.
 Some computer companies adopted aggressive advertising strategies to compete with gaming consoles and to promote their educational appeal to parents as well.
 Home computers also allowed motivated users to develop their own games, and many notable titles were created this way, such as Jordan Mechner's Karateka, which he wrote on an Apple II while in college.

 In the late 1980s, IBM PC compatibles became popular as gaming devices, with more memory and higher resolutions than consoles, but lacking in the custom hardware that allowed the slower console systems to create smooth visuals.

-Rejuvenation
+American rejuvenation

 By 1985, the home market console in North America had been dormant for nearly two years.
 Elsewhere, video games continued to be a staple of innovation and development.
 After seeing impressive numbers from its Famicom system in Japan, Nintendo decided to jump into the North American market by releasing the Nintendo Entertainment System, or NES for short.
 After release it took several years to build up momentum, but despite the pessimism of critics it became a success.
-Nintendo is credited with reviving the home console market.
+Nintendo is credited with reviving the home console market within the United States.

 One innovation that led to Nintendo's success was its ability to tell stories on an inexpensive home console; something that was more common for home computer games, but had only been seen on consoles in a limited fashion.
 Nintendo also took measures to prevent another crash by requiring third-party developers to adhere to regulations and standards, something that has existed on major consoles since then.
 One requirement was a "lock and key" system to prevent reverse engineering.
 It also forced third parties to pay in full for their cartridges before release, so that in case of a flop, the liability will be on the developer and not the provider.